 It’s easier than ever before to get safe, effective, minimally-invasive varicose vein removal near you.
 Varicose veins are something millions of people have to deal with.
 They’re the sign of venous insufficiency, a vein disease in which the valves in the veins “wear out” and don’t fully close.
 This venous disease results in the formation of varicose veins and spider veins.
 Over time, they become more pronounced and significant health complications can develop – including some that are life-threatening.
 Before you start experiencing pain, ulcers, bleeding, or blood clots, it’s best to seek varicose vein treatment at a vein treatment center.
-The vein specialists who staff these vein treatment centers use a variety of treatment techniques to solve the underlying venous disease before removing the varicose veins.
+The vein doctors who staff these vein treatment centers use a variety of treatment techniques to solve the underlying venous disease before removing the varicose veins.
 Among the most recommended treatment options are VenaSeal, Varithena, and Endovenous Radiofrequency Ablation.
 All are minimally-invasive treatments that can be administered in an hour or less, on an outpatient basis at the vein treatment center.
 They work to collapse the dysfunctional vein with the leaky valves – the source of the varicose veins and spider veins.
 Then, they treat the remaining varicose and spider veins with similar methods.
 There’s virtually no downtime, little to no pain or discomfort from the procedures, and far less risk or cost than in the old days, when varicose vein removal was done via vascular surgery.
 Do it for your health!

 Looking for “Varicose Vein Removal Near Me?”